cojen/Boxtin/README.md

 The `check` method will call into the controller for determining if access is allowed or denied, caching the result.
 If denied, a `SecurityException` is thrown.

-Here's an example transform applied to a caller method:
+Here's an example transform applied to a caller method, which calls a synthetic proxy method:

 ```java
     // original